marcuj/create-art-store/APIDOC.md

 `400` error: "Missing required params"
 - Occurs when request is missing one of the two parameters

-`400` error: "Email is already associated with an existing account"
+`400` error: "Username is already associated with an existing account"
-- Occurs when given email already has an account
+- Occurs when given username already has an account